 Admission: $10 (cash or check only).
 A reception will follow the Sunday performance.

 We will also be collaborating this summer with the European trio Viola da Samba in the North American premiere of Jean Kleeb’s “Missa Brasiliera!”
 The concert will be on Sunday, July 22nd at 3pm at St. Mary’s Episcopal Church.
 More information to follow!

 Fall 2017 Concert

-Please join the Richmond Concert Chorale for our Fall 2017 concert, Light in the Darkness, featuring Monteverdi’s “Beatus vir,” a Telemann motet on “Ein feste Burg,” Eric Whitacre’s “Sainte Chapelle,” and music by Byrd, Bruckner, Tallis, and others.
-We are excited to collaborate with Richmond-based period instrument ensemble Jefferson Baroque for these performances!
+Our Fall 2017 concert, Light in the Darkness, featured Monteverdi’s “Beatus vir,” a Telemann motet on “Ein feste Burg,” Eric Whitacre’s “Sainte Chapelle,” and music by Byrd, Bruckner, Tallis, and others.
+We enjoyed collaborating with Richmond-based period instrument ensemble Jefferson Baroque for these performances!

 Spring 2017 Concert